Winter weather cancels flights, leads to death in Texas

-DALLAS (AP) — Winter weather brought ice to Texas and nearby states Tuesday, causing the cancellation of more than 980 flights and delays to nearly 800 more.
+DALLAS (AP) — Winter weather brought ice to Texas and nearby states Tuesday, causing the cancellation of nearly 1,500 flights nationwide and bringing traffic to a standstill on an interstate through Arkansas.

-More than 500 flights to or from Dallas-Fort Worth International Airport and nearly 125 to or from Dallas Love Field were canceled or delayed Tuesday, according to the tracking service FlightAware.
+More than 700 flights to or from Dallas-Fort Worth International Airport and more than 250 to or from Dallas Love Field were canceled or delayed Tuesday, according to the tracking service FlightAware.
+At Dallas-Fort Worth, a major U.S. airport hub, more than 40% of the flights had been canceled.

-Dallas-based Southwest Airlines has canceled more than 300 flights and delayed nearly 100 more, FlightAware reported.
+Dallas-based Southwest Airlines has canceled more than 500 flights and delayed more than 250 more, FlightAware reported.

+In Arkansas, Interstate 40 Tuesday morning was ice-coated and “extremely hazardous” in the Forrest City area, according to the city’s fire department.
+P ictures posted on social media showed the crumpled cab of a semi-trailer.

+The department responded to two bad wrecks and about 15 other crashes Tuesday morning, Division Chief Jeremy Sharp said by telephone.
+In many of the crashes, the drivers pick up speed on the highway but run into trouble when they reach a bridge, he said.

 The storm began Monday as part of an expected “several rounds” of wintry precipitation through Wednesday across Texas, Oklahoma, Arkansas and Tennessee, according to National Weather Service meteorologist Marc Chenard.